ARM-DOE/ACT/CONTRIBUTING.rst

 Ready to contribute?
 Here's are a few steps we will go over for contributing to `act`.

-1. Fork the `arm-community-toolkit` repo on GitHub and clone your fork locally.
+1. Fork the `atmospheric-data-community-toolkit` repo on GitHub and clone your fork locally.

 2. Install your local copy into an Anaconda environment.
 Assuming you have anaconda installed.